Skip to content

 But we can do so much more than just detect the existence of an atmosphere during transits: we can actually measure what its atmospheric contents are, molecule-by-molecule.
 First demonstrated during the 2004 transit of Venus, this technique is now a vital part of exoplanet sciences as we attempt to use transit spectroscopy to discern the atmospheric constituents of planets around other stars.
 Although, in principle, this was a possibility long before, it’s only here in the 21st century that instrumentation technology has caught up to our scientific dreams.

 The TRAPPIST-1 system contains the most terrestrial-like planets of any stellar system presently known, and is shown scales to temperature equivalents to our own Solar System.
 These seven known worlds, however, exist around a low-mass, consistently flaring red dwarf star.
-It’s plausible that exactly none of them have atmospheres any longer, although JWST will certainly check.
+It’s plausible that exactly none of them have atmospheres any longer, although JWST will have more to say about that in future years.

 8.)
 Venus’s lessons for exoplanets.
 Today, we look at Venus and we see it as it is now: hot, bright, and shrouded in a thick, dense, heavy-element-rich atmosphere.
 But it provides us with one of the four main potential fates for a rocky planet interior to a star’s frost line.